2020PB/police-brutality/reports/Oregon.md

 ### Federal officers use tear gas to push protesters through the park | July 28th

-Around 12:40 AM, federal officers declare an unlawful assembly, then fire explosive munitions at protesters, including tear gas and stun grenades.
+Around 12:40 AM, federal officers declare the Justice Center protest an unlawful assembly, then fire explosive munitions at protesters, including tear gas and stun grenades.
 Lasers are again used to mark protesters.
 Impact munitions can also be heard fired throughout the footage.

 Officers push protesters back into the park with tear gas.
 They continue to fire as protesters flee.